sosbrumadinho/brumadinho_location/README.md

 ### - Missing people list
 This tool returns an updated .csv with all the names of missing people.

+### - Identify the victim body
+Through a set of photos provided by victims relatives in [this project] (https://github.com/dieegom/brumadinho_location/projects/3) and based on the picture of the body found, identify who is the possible victim.

 ## Português
 Pretendemos que esse projeto seja um repositório de ferramentas para ajudar no resgate e localização das vítimas atingidas pelo rompimento da barragem que ocorreu recentemente em Brumadinho/MG, onde muitas pessoas morreram e muitas outras ainda estão desaparecidas.